npezza93/redi_search/README.md

 # => prefix_users_development
 ```

-When integrating RediSearch into a model records will automatically be indexed
+When integrating RediSearch into a model, records will automatically be indexed
 after creating and updating and will be removed from the index upon destruction.

-There are few more convenience methods that publicly available:
+There are few more convenience methods that are publicly available:
 - `redi_search_document`
   - Returns the record as a `RediSearch::Document` instance
 - `redi_search_delete_document`
   - Removes the record from the index
 - `redi_search_add_document`
   - Adds the record to the index
+- `redi_search_index`
+  - Returns the `RediSearch::Index` instance

 ## Development